iOS 15 and SKAdNetwork postbacks: the good, the bad, and the ugly

 Plus, of course, there are still significant gaps in SKAdNetwork.

 Conversion values should be signed, so there is a reduced risk of fraud (although even that would not close that loophole completely).
 We desperately need a SKAN solution for web-to-app.
-And, perhaps, we need even more clarity, or enforcement from Apple on fingerprinting, so that the rules are clear to all.

 The reality: marketing measurement is changing